-On the lookout for a new games console?
-With Black Friday around the corner, retailers are starting to dust off unsold units and shift them as quickly as they can - and you, the gamer, are set to reap rewards.
+As ever on Black Friday, retailers are dusting off unsold units and looking to shift them as quickly as they can – and you, the gamer, are set to reap rewards.

 1. Consoles are expensive

-That’s before we get onto upgraded hardware like the the £350 PS4 Pro or £400 Xbox One X, both of which offer higher specs and better graphics but will need you to increase your budget in return.
+That’s before we get onto upgraded hardware like the $400 / £300 / AU$450 PS4 Pro or $350 / £350 / AU$470 Xbox One X, both of which offer higher specs and better graphics but will need you to increase your budget in return.

 That’s not to say these consoles aren’t worth buying full price – but if the cost is holding you back, there are considerable savings to be had.